 - Spiritual care

-As proud partners of the We Honor Veterans program run by the United States Department of Veterans Affairs, we provide hospice care that is tailored to the unique needs of veterans.
+As proud partners of the We Honor Veterans program run by the United States Department of Veterans Affairs, we are specially trained to provide support that meets veterans where they are.

 Common Challenges Veterans Face

-Because of their experience in service, veterans will often face challenges that civilians may not, and our care team is experienced in providing appropriate care.
+Because of their experience in service, veterans will often face challenges that civilians may not.
+Our care team is ready to provide gentle care while supporting them through the complexities of challenges like PTSD and survivors guilt.

 - Chronic Pain.
 The physical demands of military service can result in conditions like chronic pain, which will require pain management through medication and holistic practices like relaxation therapies and physical therapy.

 - Survivors guilt.
 Survivor’s guilt, also known as unresolved guilt, is commonly experienced during a terminal illness.
-Our bereavement specialists and spiritual counselors will help patients manage these symptoms.
+Our bereavement specialists and spiritual counselors will help patients manage these symptoms in a supportive space.